 Where I see most of these aspects (especially the marketing) seriously lacking is in DIY and pre-made themes/template options.
 I see most builders such as Wix targeted to small businesses.
 And that’s fine, because many small business owners do not set aside budgets for marketing.
 Many also seem to be okay with spending hours and hours of their own time fiddling with these builders, reading blog articles on marketing, taking online seminars, etc. Occasionally, some realize that their time is also money and that it might actually be better to pull in a pro to handle all of this for them.

 Someone here mentioned using the Divi theme for building their own WordPress website.
 I challenge any small business owner who has no previous programming experience, no previous experience with WordPress themes, and no real experience with marketing (and how to reach their target audience through design and layout) to use that or any other complex (and popular) WordPress theme and build their own website with it.
 Basically, good luck.
 I believe many WordPress themes are built to perpetuate the need for WordPress developers.
-Then there’s also custom WordPress themes where you definitely have to have skills in order to pull off.
+Then there’s also custom WordPress themes where you definitely have to have skills in order to pull off (although we do have a guide on how to make a WordPress theme without coding).
 This is all more development than design though.

 So what you’re really talking about here are different audiences with different budgets and preconceived notions of the value of design.
 Companies like Wix and Weebly place a very low value on design.
 They basically tell their audience that a professional web designer has no value because you don’t need one to build your own “stunning” website.
 Their target audience is people with zero to very low budget who are easily convinced that design isn’t worth it and they can do it themselves.
 Larger companies are more apt to understand the value and experience a professional web designer can bring to the table.